fleetdm/fleet/articles/ndes-scep-proxy.md

 ## Prerequisites

-* Fleet Premium with Admin permissions.
+* Fleet Premium with admin permissions.
 * Fleet [v4.59.0](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.59.0) or greater.
-* Apple MDM enabled
+* Apple MDM enabled.
 * A Windows Server with AD CS (Active Directory Certificate Services) and NDES installed and configured, including the certificate templates for the certificates you want to enroll for.
   * The default password cache size for NDES is five passwords.
 Increase this value to account for the number of devices you expect to enroll simultaneously, including devices that may be offline and need to enroll when they come online.